hisovereign/Fade-Monitors/README.md

 Default inactivity time (idle dim) is set to (IDLE_TIMEOUT=1) second.
 Change in script.

-Idle brightness (IDLE_BRIGHTNESS) is the ONLY setting that can be lowered to zero due to current logic; default is set to 0.1
+Idle brightness (IDLE_BRIGHTNESS) is the only setting that can be lowered to zero despite MIN_BRIGHTNESS=0.1.
+MIN_BRIGHTNESS can be changed however changing values to zero currently locks monitors into a blackout state when idle dim activates.

 ### Run script at start up